samueleffiongjacob/alx-system_engineering-devops/0x10-https_ssl/README.md

 # if u are using  a version of ubuntu lower than Ubuntu 18.04 then snap you most intall

+# chech your ubuntu version to decide.

+$ lsb_release -a

 $ sudo apt install snapd

 # Ensure that your version of snapd is up to date